 Mr. Arden concentrates on federal court litigation in the areas of unfair competition, trademark, copyright, advertising and related areas; licensing and transfers of copyright and trademark interests; litigation before the United States Trademark Trial & Appeal Board; Internet domain name disputes throughout the world; and foreign copyright and trademark matters.

 Mr. Arden’s litigation experience includes appeals before the Seventh, Eighth and Tenth Circuit Courts of Appeals and Court of Appeals or the Federal Circuit and a successful petition for certiorari to the U.S. Supreme Court vacating an appellate court decision in a copyright case.
+In March 2018, he was lead counsel in litigation resulting in an $8.6 million judgment in a trademark and copyright infringement action in the Northern District of Illinois.
 Mr. Arden also has substantial experience in prosecuting and defending applications to register such diverse trademarks as cow-spotted packaging for computers and the exhaust sound of a motorcycle.
-He also served as a panelist for E-Resolution, a former domain name dispute resolution provider.
+He also served as a panelist for a domain name dispute resolution provider.

-- The Best Lawyers in America Guide, Intellectual Property Law; Copyright Law; Trademark Law 2009-2014
+- The Best Lawyers in America Guide, Intellectual Property Law; Copyright Law; Trademark Law, 2009-2020

 - Illinois Super Lawyers magazine, 2006, 2012